munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 assignable to `Dog`.
 The underlying value might be a `Tree`!

 Are there cases where the variance of an inner type doesn't go in the same direction as the outer types?
-Indeed there is, and they're right there next to us.
+Indeed there are, and they're right there next to us.
 Instead of return types, let's look at parameter types.
 Now let's say we only care about functions that accept a single parameter and return nothing.
 Here's an example: